Ayeza Khan

-Ayeza Khan (born Kanza Khan; 15 January 1991) is a Pakistani actress who works in Urdu television.
+Ayeza Khan (born 15 January 1991) is a Pakistani actress who works in Urdu television.
 Khan has established herself as one of the leading television actresses and is a recipient of several accolades including three Hum Awards and two Lux Style Awards.
 Khan has been described among the nation's highest-paid actresses by the media.

 After making her debut with Tum Jo Miley in 2009, Khan garnered recognition through her roles in Pyarey Afzal (2013), Mere Meherbaan (2014), Tum Kon Piya (2016), Mohabbat Tumse Nafrat Hai (2017), Tau Dil Ka Kia Hua (2017), Koi Chand Rakh (2018) and Chupke Chupke (2021).
 For the last of these, she won Hum Award for Best Actress Popular.
-Khan further received critical praise her portrayal of Mehwish in Mere Paas Tum Ho (2019) and won the Pakistan International Screen Award for Best TV Actress.
+Khan further received critical praise her portrayal of Mehwish in Mere Paas Tum Ho (2019).

 Khan has also appeared in many telefilms.
 She is married to actor Danish Taimoor, with whom she has two children.
 As of July 2022, Khan was the second most-followed Pakistani celebrity on Instagram.

 Early life

 Ayeza Khan was born as Kanza Khan, on 15 January 1991 in Karachi, Sindh.
+She has one brother and one sister.

 Career

-Early work and its recognition (2007-2012)
+Early work and its recognition (2007–2012)

 Ayeza Khan participated in a contest "Pantene Shine Princess" while studying in school and became the first runner-up.
 Soon after this, she got offered to work as a model in a telecom advertisement.
 Then she started focusing on modeling.
 While in college, she started taking more modeling offers and eventually shifted to showbiz rather than continuing her studies.

-She was offered a supporting role in the comedy-drama Tum Jo Miley, in 2009 opposite Fahad Mustafa, Sunita Marshall, and many others.
-In 2010, she was offered the main lead in the drama serial Pul Sirat.
-After doing supporting roles in several television series, she appeared in the leading role in the Geo Entertainment romantic drama, Tootay Huway Per (2011).
+She was offered a supporting role in the Ramadan comedy-series Tum Jo Miley in 2009 opposite Fahad Mustafa, Sunita Marshall, and many others.
+In 2010, she was offered the main lead in the spiritual series Pul Sirat.
+After doing supporting roles in 2011, several television series, she appeared in the leading role in the Geo Entertainment romantic drama, Tootay Huway Per with Mohib Mirza and Anoushay Abbasi.